commercetools/k8s-charts/charts/sftp/README.md

 This chart will do the following:

-* deploying an instance of a sftp-server on a K8s cluster.
+* Deploying an instance of a sftp-server on a K8s cluster.Hereby the deployment uses the image: [atmoz/sftp:latest](https://github.com/atmoz/sftp)

 ### Verification